percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ## End-to-End and Hop-by-Hop Authenticated Encryption

-This solution framework focuses on the end-to-end privacy and integrity of the participant's media by limiting access to end-to-end key information to trusted entities.
+This solution framework focuses on the end-to-end privacy and integrity of the participant's media by limiting access of the end-to-end key information to trusted entities.
 However, this framework does give a Media Distributor access to RTP headers and all or most header extensions, as well as the ability to modify a certain subset of those headers and to add